Tutorial: Configure LawVu for automatic user provisioning

 - Remove users in LawVu when they do not require access anymore.

-- Keep user attributes synchronized between Azure AD and LawVu.
+- Keep user attributes synchronized between Microsoft Entra ID and LawVu.

 - Single sign-on to LawVu (recommended).